Gowtham-app-developer/Android-Interview-Questions/Android Architecture.md

 ## Android Jetpack

 -	Android Jetpack is a collection of Android software components which helps us in building Android apps.
--	These software components helps in writing the boilerplate code and making complex things very simple.
+-	These software components helps in reducing the boilerplate code and making complex things very simple.

 ## Android Architecture Components